blueavenue/forknote-pool/README.md

  Go to your coin-folder
  $ screen
- $./forknoted --config-file configs/yourcoin.conf --log-level 5
+ $ ./yourcoind --config-file configs/yourcoin.conf --log-level 5

- Local Machine:
+ On local Machine:

- Start your Daemon
+ Start your Daemon (yourcoind) in Console
  Start simplewallet
  Create a wallet
  Start the Cryptonote-Miner